A Diagrammatic Temperley-Lieb Categorification: Preliminaries

 \begin{prop} Let $\mc{C}_1$ be an additive category, $B$ an object in $\mc{C}_1$, and $e$ an idempotent in $\End(B)$.
 Let $\mc{D}_1$ be the quotient of $\mc{C}_1$ by the morphism $e$.
 Let $\mc{C}$ and $\mc{D}$ be the respective Karoubi envelopes.
 Finally, let $\mc{D}^\prime$ be the quotient of $\mc{C}$ by the identity of the object $(B,e)$.
 Then there is a natural equivalence of categories from $\mc{D}$ to $\mc{D}^\prime$.

 The analogous statement holds when one considers graded Karoubi envelopes. \end{prop}

-\begin{remark} The equivalence constructed in this way will not be an \emph{isomorphism} of categories; $\mc{D}^\prime$ has more objects.
+\begin{remark} Note that $\mc{D}^\prime$ has more objects than $\mc{D}$, but they are still equivalent.
 For instance, $(B,e)$ and $(B,0)$ are distinct (isomorphic) objects in $\mc{D}^\prime$, but are the same object in $\mc{D}$. \end{remark}

-So to categorify $\mc{TL}$ diagrammatically, one might wish to take the quotient of $\mc{HC}_1$ by the doubled 6-valent vertex, and then take the Karoubi envelope.

-The quotient of $\mc{HC}_1$ will no longer be a category which embeds nicely as a full subcategory of bimodules.
+So to categorify $\mTL$, one might wish to take the quotient of $\mHC_1$ by the doubled 6-valent vertex, and then take the Karoubi envelope.
+This is easy to do diagrammatically, which is one advantage to the diagrammatic approach over the $R$-bimodule approach.
+The quotient of $\mHC_1$ will no longer be a category which embeds nicely as a full subcategory of bimodules.
 One might worry that Krull-Schmidt fails, or that to understand its Karoubi envelope one must classify all idempotents therein.
-Thankfully, our calculation of HOM spaces will imply easily that its graded additive closure has Krull-Schmidt and is \emph{already} idempotent closed, so it is equivalent to its own Karoubi envelope (see Section \ref{subsec-mainthm}).
+Thankfully, our calculation of HOM spaces will imply easily that its graded additive closure is Krull-Schmidt and is \emph{already} idempotent closed, so it is equivalent to its own Karoubi envelope (see Section \ref{subsec-usingpairing}).

-\section{The Quotient Category $\mc{TLC}$}
+\section{The Quotient Category $\mTLC$}